Our Legacy: A History of Harmony and Growth

 A Tradition of Excellence

-Both legacy choruses had earned recognition at Sweet Adelines International competitions, consistently placing well at the Regional level.
-Since merging, Cincinnati Sound has built upon that foundation of success, striving for musical excellence while growing in strength, unity, and voice.
+Both legacy choruses earned recognition at Sweet Adelines International competitions, consistently placing well at the regional level.
+Since merging, Cincinnati Sound Chorus has built upon that strong foundation of success—continuing to strive for musical excellence while growing in strength, unity, and collective voice.

-Our journey has continued to evolve, even through challenges.
-In 2020, as the world faced a global pandemic, CSC was in the midst of a leadership transition.
-Amid uncertainty, the chorus welcomed Jack Johnson as Musical Director—hired virtually, without ever having conducted a single in-person rehearsal.
+Our journey has continued to evolve, even through significant challenges.
+In 2020, as the world confronted a global pandemic, CSC was also navigating a leadership transition.
+Amid this uncertainty, the chorus welcomed Jack Johnson as Musical Director—hired virtually, without having led a single in-person rehearsal.

 Your Voice, Our Future